 - Measure your flours properly by using the spoon and sweep method

 - Do not overmix once you combine the wet and dry ingredients

 - Allow the cake layers to cool completely before frosting

-Other keto cake recipes you might like:
+More keto cake recipes you will love:

 This Keto Lemon Cake is moist, soft and full of bright lemon flavors.
 It's easy to make in one bowl and the perfect low carb dessert for spring and summer parties.

 - 1/2 cup unsweetened almond milk , room temperature (can also use any milk of your choice)